openai/jukebox/README.md

 ```
 python jukebox/sample.py --model=1b_lyrics --name=sample_1b --levels 3 --sample_length_in_seconds 20 --total_sample_length_in_seconds 180 --sr 44100 --n_samples 16 --hop_fraction 0.5,0.5,0.125
 ```

-On a V100, to generate a single ctx at each level, it should take approximately
-- 12 min for the 5b model top level (1 ctx = 24 sec of music)
-- 7 min for the 1b model top level (1 ctx = 18 sec of music)
-- 9 min for upsamplers (1 ctx = 6 sec and 1.5 sec respectively for middle and bottom level).
+The above generates the first `sample_length_in_seconds` seconds of audio from a song of total length `total_sample_length_in_seconds`.

-So, it takes about 3 hrs for 5b model to fully sample 24sec of music.
+On a V100, it takes about 3 hrs for 5b model to fully sample the above 20 seconds of music.
 Since this could be a long time, its recommended to use n_samples > 1 so you can generate multiple samples in parallel.

 The samples decoded from each level are stored in `{name}/level_{level}`.
 You can also view the samples as an html with the aligned lyrics under `{name}/level_{level}/index.html`.